 Figure 1.
-Boundaries of the YSLME covered by the YSLME Phase II Project 16 Figure 2 Circulation currents in the YSLME, and zones associated with fishery life cycles 17 Figure 3 Long-term Catch Per Unit Effort (CPUE) changes of fishery resources in the Chinese Waters of the Yellow Sea 20 Figure 4 Patterns of Catch Per Unit Effort in the RO Korea waters of the Yellow Sea.
-21 Figure 6 PR China monitoring sites in the Yellow Sea.
-24 Figure 7 Map of survey areas for the ROK Marine Environment Monitoring Network and screenshot of the Marine Environment Information System (MEIS).
-24 Figure 8 Seawater quality in the YS as a function of time 25 Figure 9 Annual variation of integrated quality of sediments of the YS (2006-2017).
-25 Figure 10 The maximum distribution area and maximum covering area of green tide from 2013 to 2017 in Shandong Province, PR China.
-26 Figure 11 Improvement in water quality in three areas of coastal ROK (target expected to be achieved in Busan coastal area).
-27 Figure 12 Main types of marine litters along the coast of Yellow Sea in China.
-28 Figure 13 Inter-annual changes of dissolved inorganic nitrogen (DIN), phosphate, and silicate in YS both surface and sediment.
-31 Figure 14 Inter-annual variation of N:P ratios (left) and Si:P ratios (right) in the eastern YSLME.
-32 Figure 15 Weekly appearance of Nomura's jellyfish (red dot), Moon jellyfish (green dot) and other (left) and annual variation of appearance rate (%) of Nomura's jellyfish in 2014-2018 (right).
-33 Figure 16 Southward drifting path of Sargassum patches from October 2016 to January 2017.
-33 Figure 17 Map of HAB survey stations (left) and number of HAB occurrences (right) in the eastern YSLME (2008-2017).
-34 Figure 18 Sea-surface temperature (SST) anomalies in the Yellow Sea and East China Sea.
-35 Figure 19 Spatial distribution of sea-surface temperatures in the Bohai Sea and upper YSLME.
-36 Figure 20 Spatial distribution of calcium carbonate saturation in the YSLME, in surface and bottom waters in 2012, compared with predictions for conditions in 2100.
-36 Figure 21 Predictions of redistributions of wintering anchovy from 2013 to 2043 under different scenarios.
-37 Figure 22 A photo and specification of KIOST self-produced Mesocosm system.
-38 Figure 23 Areal change in the tidal mudflats from the 1980s to the 2010s.
-40 Figure 24 Real-time video service of the spotted seal habitat on Baengneyong Island.
-42 Figure 25 Spatial protection gaps in the YSLME.
-42 Figure 26 Designated marine protected areas in Korea, as of 2018.
-43
+Boundaries of the YSLME covered by the YSLME Phase II Project 9 Figure 2. (a) Winter and (b) summer circulation features for the China Seas, from Su (1998) 10 Figure 3.
+Long-term Catch Per Unit Effort (CPUE) changes of fishery resources in the Chinese 15 Waters of the Yellow Sea Figure 4.
+Patterns of Catch Per Unit Effort in the RO Korea waters of the Yellow Sea 15 Figure 5.
+Total marine catch of four provinces and one city in the PR China waters of the Yellow 16 Sea Figure 6.
+PR China monitoring sites in the Yellow Sea 20 Figure 7.
+Map of survey areas for the ROK Marine Environment Monitoring Network and 20 screenshot of the Marine Environment Information System (MEIS) Figure 8.
+Annual change of seawater quality in the Yellow Sea (2001-2018) 21 Figure 9.
+Annual variation of integrated quality of sediments of the YS (2006-2017) 21 Figure 10.
+The maximum distribution area and maximum covering area of green tide from 2013 22 to 2017 in Shandong Province, PR China Figure 11.
+Improvement in water quality in three areas of coastal RO Korea 24 (target expected to be achieved in Busan coastal area) Figure 12.
+Beach litter density along the coasts of Yellow Sea of PR China (2010-2018) 25 Figure 13.
+Temporal distribution trend of litter for 2008-2017 in RO Korea 26

+Figure 14.
+Inter-annual changes of dissolved inorganic nitrogen (DIN), phosphate, and silicate in YS both surface and sediment 30 Figure 15.
+Inter-annual variation of N:P ratios (left) and Si:P ratios (right) in the eastern 31 Figure 16.
+YSLME Weekly appearance of Nomura's jellyfish (red dot), Moon jellyfish (green dot) and other (left) and annual variation of appearance rate (%) of Nomura's jellyfish in 32 2014-2018 (right) 22 - Number of HAB occurrences (right) in the eastern YSLME (2008-2017) 33 - Southward drifting of Sargassum from October 2016 to January 2017 34 Figure 19.
+Northward drifting of Sargassum in 2015 and 2017 (Qi et al., 2017).
+Yellow to 34 brown colors represent the floating Sargassum, while green color indicates the floating Ulva Figure 20.
+Sea-surface temperature (SST) anomalies in the Yellow Sea and East China Sea 35 Figure 21.
+Spatial distribution of sea-surface temperatures in the Bohai Sea and upper YSLME 36 Figure 22.
+Predictions of redistributions of wintering anchovy from 2013 to 2043 under different scenarios.
+Top: spatial distributions.
+Bottom: temporal distributions 37 Figure 23.
+A photo and specification of KIOST self-produced Mesocosm system.
+Left: Photo and diagram of system.
+Right: Chart of algal growth versus incubation time for varying CO, concentrations 38 Figure 24.
+Areal change in the tidal mudflats from the 1980s to the 2010s 41 - Real-time video service of the spotted seal habitat on Baengneyong Island 44 - Designated marine protected areas in Korea, as of 2018 45 - • 46 rigure 27.
+Spatial gaps of endangered mammals and waterbirds and their habitats in YSLME 40

-Abbreviations
+Acronyms and Abbreviations